Bet on Liberty online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-Wanting to use BetMGM to make a wager?
-Signing up is simple.
-Just get your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will take you through the process.
+Never used BetMGM before?
+Getting started is simple.
+To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Simply follow our link, and the BetMGM site or app will guide you through the process.

 How to bet on the moneyline and spread

-If you're looking to bet on the Flames and Governors game but want some assistance with how to get started, here's a quick breakdown.
-Wagering on the moneyline, spread, and over/under are some of the most common ways to place bets.
-A moneyline bet means that you think one of the teams -- say, the Flames (-1400) -- will win the game.
-Pretty simple, right?
-If you bet $10 with those odds, and they wind up winning, you'd get $10.71 back in your pocket.
+Looking to bet on the Flames versus Bisons game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet, such as the Flames (-400) in this matchup, means that you think the Flames will win, simple as that!
+And if they do, and you bet $10, you'd get $12.50 back.

-Betting against the spread can be a tad more complicated, but in certain situations, it can provide a better payout.
-For instance, if the Flames are listed at -16.5 in this game, the -16.5 means that, to "cover the spread," they must defeat their opponent by at least 17 points.
-If, however, the Flames don't win by at least 17 points, then the Governors will "cover" the spread and be the winning side of the bet.
+Spread betting, like wagering on the Flames at -8.5, is a tad more complicated.
+However, in certain circumstances, it can offer a better payout.
+In this case, the -8.5 means that the Flames must defeat their opponent by at least nine points to "cover the spread."
+If the Flames don't win by at least nine points, or lose the game outright, then the Bisons will "cover" the spread, making them the correct choice.

 Other bets you can make

-An easier way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the end of the game.
-It's that simple.
-As an example, let's say you bet $10 on the over (with odds of -110).
-If you pick correctly, you'd get back $19.
+Looking for a simpler way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you think the combined score of both teams at the end of the contest will be higher or lower than the over/under.
+That's all there is to it.
+If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.

 And that's not all.
-There are many other ways to bet, as well.
+There are many other ways to play, as well.
 For example, you can wager on game props (will the final combined score be odd or even?), parlays (combining picks from different games to multiply your potential winnings), and more.
-Visit the BetMGM website and app for additional info on the many different ways you can wager on games.
+Visit the BetMGM website and app for additional info on the many different ways you can bet on games.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.